usnistgov/scapval/scap-schematron-rules/install/scap-rules-readme.txt

 Each schematron assert includes an ID in its content with prefixes SRC-, RES-, and A-.
 These asserts correspond to specific SCAP requirements found in the requirements/ directory.

-For SCAP 1.2 source data stream validation source-data-stream-1.2_1.2.sch should be used.
-Both _1.0 and _1.1 are included for historical reasons.

 Change Log:
 1.3
 - Added SCAP 1.3 support with result-data-stream-1.3.sch and source-data-stream-1.3.sch schematron files.